 Definition of Centralization

-However, due to the concentration of authority and responsibility, the subordinate employee’s role in the organisation is diminished because of all the right vests with the head office.
+However, due to the concentration of authority and responsibility, the subordinate employee’s role in the organization is diminished because of all the right vests with the head office.
 Therefore, the junior staff is only to follow the commands of the top managers and function accordingly; they are not allowed to take an active part in the decision-making purposes.
 Sometimes hotchpotch is created due to excess workload, which results in hasty decisions.
 Bureaucracy and Red-tapism are also one of the disadvantages of centralization.

 Definition of Decentralization